 At Eating for the Ecosystem, we focus on each plant's health with every service we provide.

-One of our specialties at EFTE is rejuvenation pruning.
+We also offer rejuvenation pruning.
 Perhaps you have a flowering shrub that barely flowers any more.
 Shrubs like hydrangea, rhododendron, red-twig dogwood, and flowering quince benefit tremendously from careful pruning.
 We can bring most struggling shrubs and small trees back to their former glory.

-Our landscaping services also reflect our concern for the ecosystem by employing mostly hand-held people-powered tools.
+Our landscaping services also reflect our concern for the ecosystem by using hand-held people-powered tools.
 For instance, we use rakes and brooms rather than gasoline-powered blowers.
 Since we do not generally use gas-powered equipment, we do not use the gasoline to power the tools or to transport the (often large and heavy) equipment.

 We employ Integrated Pest Management (IPM).
 IPM "is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices."
 (EPA) IPM incorporates monitoring, identification, prevention, and control.
 If any of your plants are suffering, we can help.
-We can offer you a variety of effective interventions, resorting to synthetic chemicals only when absolutely necessary.
+We offer a variety of effective interventions, resorting to synthetic chemicals only when absolutely necessary.